-British court rejects U.S. extradition request for WikiLeaks’ Julian Assange
+British court rejects U.S. extradition request for WikiLeaks’ Julian Assange, saying he is at risk of suicide

 Prosecutors want Assange flown by U.S. marshals to Northern Virginia to face the charges, which expose him to 175 years in a maximum-security prison.

-U.S. prosecutors will likely appeal to the High Court, a process that could take several months — perhaps even longer because of Assange’s poor health and the soaring outbreak of coronavirus in Britain, which has the capital city on near-lockdown.
+The U.S. government will appeal to the High Court to reverse the judge’s ruling, a process that could take several months — perhaps even longer because of Assange’s poor health and the soaring outbreak of coronavirus in Britain, which has the capital city on near-lockdown.

 As the Assange extradition case has been long and complex, the High Court will probably agree to hear the appeal, said Nick Vamos, formerly head of the extradition unit at the Crown Prosecution Service and now a partner at Peters & Peters law firm in London.

+Assange was returned to Belmarsh prison on Monday.
+He will seek release on bail and his attorney Edward Fitzgerald said the defense will submit new evidence on Wednesday to counter a previous ruling that Assange is a flight risk.

-Vamos said that if the U.S. government loses its appeal in the High Court, it can pursue a final appeal to Britain’s Supreme Court, which might agree to hear the case, especially if it raises new legal questions that need to be resolved.
+Vamos said that if the U.S. government loses its appeal in the High Court, it can pursue a final appeal to Britain’s Supreme Court, which might agree to hear the case, if it raises new legal questions that need to be resolved.

 In a series of hearings over the past year, Assange’s lawyers argued before British judges that the Trump administration is targeting the 49-year-old Australian for “purely political” reasons.

-The Assange legal team and its witnesses contend that his prosecution upends protections for journalists and publishers and that he would be denied a fair trial in a U.S. court, in part because he is a foreigner and an outspoken anti-authority figure.
+The Assange legal team and its witnesses also contended that his prosecution upends protections for journalists and publishers and that he would be denied a fair trial in a U.S. court, in part because he is a foreigner and an outspoken anti-authority figure.

+The British judge rejected those claims.
+She said she found no evidence to prove the U.S. government was seeking to punish Assange for his political opinions.
+“The prosecutors brought the charges in good faith,” Baraitser said.

+Nor was there any evidence presented that showed President Trump wanted Assange’s head on a pike, as the defense asserted.

+She described Assange’s activism and his entreaties to hackers to join the CIA or break into government computers to give WikiLeaks material to publish.

+Baraitser said there was evidence that Assange did not act as a traditional investigative journalist.
+The judge, however, blocked the extradition based on fears for Assange’s safety.

-To counter the extradition request, Assange’s British lawyers also presented witnesses to testify that their client suffers from Asperger’s syndrome, that his mental health is “fragile” and that he is at “high risk of suicide.”
+During hearings last year, his British lawyers presented witnesses to testify that their client suffers from Asperger’s syndrome, that his mental health is “fragile” and that he is at “high risk of suicide.”

 Michael Kopelman, professor of neuropsychiatry at King’s College London, told the court in September that Assange suffers from anxiety, depression and auditory hallucinations, that he has planned and imagined taking his own life, and that faced with imminent extradition, “he would indeed find a way to commit suicide.”